-    - Federal Aid Programs for the State of Montana Declaration
+- Federal Aid Programs for the State of South Dakota Declaration

-Following is a summary of key federal disaster aid programs that can be made available as needed and warranted under President Obama's disaster declaration issued for the State of Montana.
+Following is a summary of key federal disaster aid programs that can be made available as needed and warranted under President Obama's disaster declaration issued for the State of South Dakota.

-Assistance for State and Affected Local Governments Can Include as Required:English
+Assistance for the State, Tribal and Affected Local Governments Can Include as Required:English

-WASHINGTON, D.C. – The U.S. Department of Homeland Security's Federal Emergency Management Agency (FEMA) announced that federal disaster aid has been made available to the State of Montana to supplement state and local recovery efforts in the area affected by ice jams and flooding during the period of March 1-16, 2014.English
+WASHINGTON, D.C. – The U.S. Department of Homeland Security's Federal Emergency Management Agency announced that federal disaster aid has been made available to the State of South Dakota to supplement state, tribal, and local recovery efforts in the area affected by severe storms, tornadoes, and flooding during the period of June 13-20, 2014.English

 FEMA Modeling Task Force (MOTF) GIS-based Support for Hurricane SandyMonday, February 25th, 11am MT